After George Floyd's death, south Minneapolis asks: Who does 38th and Chicago belong to?

 Ausar Lovestar opened a wireless communications business at the intersection in 1994, first in a space owned by Cup Foods and later across 38th Street.
 Shootings, drug dealing and other illicit acts became prevalent over the years, much of it centered around Cup Foods, he said.
 Neighbors said the block became a center for gang activity.

 “A lot of people shied away from coming to the area as years went by because it became more violent,” Lovestar said.
-In one high-profile case in 2007, Mark Loesch was beat to death outside of Cup Foods after biking to the intersection and allegedly trying to buy crack.
+In one high-profile case in 2007, Mark Loesch was beat to death outside of Cup Foods after biking to the intersection at night.

 Over the years, the city and neighborhood organizations worked to bring down crime and change the appearance of the intersection.
 The city pushed grants for businesses to upgrade signs and facades.
 Neighbors emphasized the arts, and the city assisted the Chicago Avenue Fire Arts Center to move into an old movie theater next to Cup Foods.